Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-A Z probe may be a switch, an IR proximity sensor, or some other device.
-The **P** parameter selects which to use:
+A probe may be a switch, an IR proximity sensor, or some other device.
+The **P** parameter selects which type to use:

-* P0 indicates that no Z probe is present.
+* P0 indicates that no probe is present.
 Whenever Z probing is commanded, you will be prompted to jog the Z axis until the nozzle is just touching the bed and then signal completion.
 * P1 specifies an unmodulated or smart IR probe, or any other probe type that emulates one (probe output is an analog signal that rises with decreasing nozzle height above the bed).
 If there is a control signal to the probe, it is driven high when the probe type is P1.
 * P2 specifies a simple modulated IR probe, where the modulation is commanded directly by the main board firmware using the control signal to the probe.
 * P3 is similar to P1 but drives the control signal to the probe low.
 This may be used to switch between different Z probes.
 * P5 selects a switch by default (normally closed) for bed probing between the In and Gnd pins of the IO connector (Duet 3) or Z-probe connector (Duet 2).
 * P8 is as P5 but is unfiltered, for faster response time.
 * P9 is as P5 but for a BLTouch probe that needs to be retracted and redeployed between probe points.
-* P10 means use Z motor stall detection as the Z probe trigger.
+* P10 means use Z motor stall detection as the probe trigger.
 * P11 means a scanning Z probe with an analog output (supported from RRF 3.5.0).
 Such probes must be calibrated before use (see M558.1).

-Probe types 4, 6 and 7 (used in RRF 2.x) are no longer supported.
+Probe types 4, 6 and 7 (used in RRF 2.x) are not supported in RRF 3.x.
 Instead, use type 5 (filtered digital) or 8 (unfiltered digital) and use the C parameter to specify the input.

 Probes connected to Duet 3 expansion or tool boards are limited to types 8 and 9.
-Firmware 3.5 also supports type 11.
+Firmware 3.5 and later also support type 11.

 Only one Type 2 probe can be configured, and if using Duet 3 then it must be connected to the Duet 3 main board, not to a CAN-connected expansion or tool board.

-M558 with P parameter deletes the existing probe with that K number (if any) and creates a new Z probe.
+M558 with P parameter deletes the existing probe with that K number (if any) and creates a new probe.
 This resets the G31 values for that probe to default values.

-**In RRF 3.0 on Duet 2 boards only** (not in RRF 3.01 and later, and not in RRF 3.0 on Duet 3), if your Z probe is connected to the Z endstop input, that input is by default pre-assigned to be used by the Z endstop, so you must free it up first with `M574 Z0 P"nil"`.
+**In RRF 3.0 on Duet 2 boards only** (not in RRF 3.01 and later, and not in RRF 3.0 on Duet 3), if your probe is connected to the Z endstop input, that input is by default pre-assigned to be used by the Z endstop, so you must free it up first with `M574 Z0 P"nil"`.

 The **C** parameter specifies the input pin and the optional modulation pin.
 See [Pin names](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names){target=_blank} for a list of available pins and their names to use.
 Invert the input by prefixing the input pin with ! character, when using an NPN output inductive or capacitive sensor or using an NO switch (not recommended, use a NC switch instead).
 The pullup resistor on the Z probe input is disabled by default.
 Enable it by prefixing the input pin (C parameter) with the ^ character.
 Enable pullup resistor with ^ if using Duet 2, running RRF3, using the Z probe input pin, and the probe type is a switch or BLTouch.

 The **H** parameter:
-* Defines the Z probe dive height, which is the height above the trigger height from which probing starts.
+* Defines the dive height when Z probing, which is the height above the trigger height from which probing starts.
 * The default is 3mm or 5mm depending on firmware version.
 You may wish to increase it during initial calibration.
 * When using mesh bed compensation or running G30 commands with specified XY coordinates (for example from the bed.g file), the firmware moves the Z probe to this height above where it expects the bed to be before commencing probing.
 The maximum depth of probing from this position is twice the dive height.
 * A large dive height will tolerate a very uneven bed or poor calibration.
 A small dive height will make probing faster, because the Z probe has less distance to travel before reaching the bed.